“Women in their 60s are more than TWICE AS LIKELY to develop Alzheimer’s disease over the rest of their lives as they are to develop breast cancer”.1

 In Alzheimer’s Disease Alzheimer’s Disease International explain:

-In Basics of Alzheimer’s Disease and Dementia: Frequently Asked Questions About Alzheimer’s Disease – What Is the Difference Between Alzheimer’s Disease and Dementia? the NIA answer this and more questions:
+In 10 Frequently Asked Questions About Alzheimer’s Disease – 1.
+What Is Alzheimer’s Disease? the NIA answer this and more questions:

 Early Signs and Symptoms